What this document is (and what it isn’t)

 Is: a reference for how Lictor’s products map onto the controls and articles enterprise customers need to satisfy.
-Authored by a cybersecurity engineer with 20 years of audit and advisory experience.
+Authored by a cybersecurity engineer with 20 years of enterprise security and audit experience.

 Is NOT: a claim that Lictor itself is SOC 2 Type II certified, GDPR-compliant on your behalf, or pre-approved by any regulator.
 Compliance is a property of an entire system, not a single tool.
 Lictor is a control in your compliance program, not the program itself.